zhang0135789/intervalue/README.md

 - `make linux64`

-## About MiaoChain
+## About InterValue

 TBD

-## MiaoChain Backups and Recovery
+## InterValue Backups and Recovery

-MiaoChain uses a single extended private key for all wallets, BIP44 is used for wallet address derivation.
+InterValue uses a single extended private key for all wallets, BIP44 is used for wallet address derivation.
 There is a BIP39 mnemonic for backing up the wallet key, but it is not enough.
 Private payments and co-signers of multisig wallets are stored only in the app's data directory, which you have to back up manually:

-* macOS: `~/Library/Application Support/miaochain`
+* macOS: `~/Library/Application Support/intervalue`
-* Linux: `~/.config/miaochain`
+* Linux: `~/.config/intervalue`
-* Windows: `%LOCALAPPDATA%\miaochain`
+* Windows: `%LOCALAPPDATA%\intervalue`

 ## Translations

-MiaoChain uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/miaochain) as the front-end tool for translators.
-To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the MiaoChain documentation and application text into your native language.
+InterValue uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/intervalue) as the front-end tool for translators.
+To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the InterValue documentation and application text into your native language.

 To download and build using the latest translations from Crowdin, please use the following commands: